rrooggiieerr/xyscreens.py/README.md

 ### RS-485 to USB adapter

-Use a RS-485 to USB adapter where position 5 of the RJ25 connector is connected to D+ and position 6 to D-.
+Use an RS-485 to USB adapter where position 5 of the RJ25 connector is connected to D+ and position 6 to D-.

 ![image](https://raw.githubusercontent.com/rrooggiieerr/xyscreens.py/main/wiring.png)